miguel93041/electricURL-urlshortener/README.md

 - **Google Safe Browsing Check**.
 URLs are checked for safety before shortening them.
 - **CSV Upload for Bulk URL Shortening**.
 Allows users to upload a CSV file containing URLs and download a new CSV with the shortened URLs.
 - **Redirection Limits**.
 Imposes a limit of 10 redirections per URL, preventing further redirects once the limit is reached.
 - **Analytics**.
-Retrieves aggregated analytics data for a given URL (total clicks, browser, platform, country and referrer).
+Retrieves aggregated analytics data for a given URL (total clicks, browser, platform and country).

 The objects in the domain are: